(Filed January 10, 2017)

 After suffering a stroke, a woman moves into FutureCare, a nursing and rehabilitation center, in Baltimore, Maryland.
 She lives there for about six months.

 She is transferred to defendant's facility, where defendant physician is responsible for her care.
 At the time of admission, the woman has a rash on her sacral and perineal areas.
 Defendant physician orders a medication for her, which is used to treat fungal infections on the skin.
 Despite this, decedent does not have any pressure ulcers.
-Defendant physician orders that decedent be repositioned every two hours.
+Defendant physician orders that decedent is repositioned every two hours.

 The decedent is fully dependent on defendant's staff for turning and repositioning.
 However, she is not turned as ordered by defendant physician.
 Within two weeks, she develops two pressure ulcers in her sacral area.
 At this point, defendant physician re-emphasizes that the decedent needs to be turned and repositioned to her wound care team.

 After a little more than a month, woman's pressure ulcers completely heal, and her wound care treatment is discontinued.
 Pressure ulcer prevention methods, such as turning, are still required according to defendant physician's orders.
 However, once again, these orders are not followed.
 Within three months, the staff finds an open area on decedent's buttock, and pressure ulcer management is initiated again.
 This wound is closed and healed within a few weeks.
 Ulcer prevention measures are still required after this point.